-There do not appear to be any significant differences in the proportion of adults visiting public libraries by major race categories (all in the 65%-68% range).
-Table 58
+There do not appear to be any significant differences in the proportion of adults visiting public libraries in-person or remotely by major race categories (all in the 65%-68% range).
+(Table 58)

 When comparing those who visit public libraries in-person with those who visit remotely via the Internet, Black or African Americans are under-represented (18% versus 32-37% for other categories).
-Table 62
+(Table 62)

-Visits by adults of Hispanic or Latino origin are more likely to involve use of Internet workstations in the public library than visits of other racial and ethic groups (53% versus 29-37%); Visits by Black or African Americans, while not very likely to involve remote access (6%), do involve use of Internet workstations in the libraries about the same as visits by White adults (34% and 37%, respectively), and are much more likely to not involve Internet access at all (60% versus 29-48% for other racial or ethnic categories).
-Table 66
+In comparison, among types of visits, visits by adults of Hispanic or Latino origin are more likely to choose use of Internet workstations in the public library than visits of other racial and ethic groups (53% versus 29-37%); Visits by Black or African Americans, while not very likely to involve remote access (6%), do involve use of Internet workstations in the libraries about the same as visits by White adults (34% and 37%, respectively), and are much more likely to not involve Internet access at all (60% versus 29-48% for other racial or ethnic categories).
+(Table 66)